By MedLinket Clinical Education Team | Updated: February 2026 | 10 min read

 5. Post-Anesthesia Recovery (PACU)

 After surgery, patients transitioning from general anesthesia are vulnerable to airway obstruction, residual neuromuscular blockade, and opioid-induced respiratory depression.
 EtCO₂ monitoring in the PACU catches these complications early.
 As noted in the PRODIGY trial, post-operative respiratory depression is more common and clinically meaningful than many clinicians realize.
+For a broader overview of what each vital sign on the monitor means during recovery, see our Hospital Monitor Reading & Accessories Guide.

 Understanding the EtCO₂ Waveform (Capnogram)